xt0fer/reveal-slides/md/big_data/databases.md

 - Open source and controlled by the PostgreSQL Global Development Group
 - Can run on all major operating systems
 - Does not support true partitioning but can "replicate" the behavior
-- Master-Slave replication but third party plugins support all kinds of replication methods
+- Leader-Follower replication but third party plugins support all kinds of replication methods
 - ACID compliant

 -